 The professionals engaged in the professions of Chartered Accountancy, Cost and Management Accountancy and Company Secretary are governed by regulatory bodies constituted by their respective establishing Acts.

-The Institute of Chartered Accountants was setup by term papers help the Chartered Accountants Act in 1949 to regulate the profession of Chartered Accountants and with a similar objective; the Institute of Cost Accountants was setup by the Cost and works Accountants Act in 1959 and the Institute of Company Secretaries was setup by The Company Secretaries Act in 1980 to regulate the professions of Cost Accountants and Company Secretaries respectively.
-Each Institute acts as a licensing, regulating, certifying and educational body for the respective profession.
+The Institute of Chartered Accountants of India was setup by the Chartered Accountants Act in 1949 to regulate the profession of Chartered Accountants and with a similar objective; the Institute of Cost Accountants of India was setup by the Cost and works Accountants Act in 1959 and the Institute of Company Secretaries was setup by The Company Secretaries Act in 1980 to regulate the professions of Cost Accountants and Company Secretaries respectively.
+Each Institute acts as a licensing, regulating, certifying and educational body for the respective professions.

 By amendments to the establishing Acts of the three professional institutes, through the Chartered Accountants (Amendment) Act, 2006, The Company Secretaries (Amendment) Act, 2006, and the Cost and Works Accountants (Amendment) Act, 2006, a provision was made for appeal to the Appellate Authority, which previously could be made only to the High Court.

 These amendments were necessitated by the need to bring about systemic changes in the institutions governed by the Act, particularly provision for an institutionalized Disciplinary Mechanism within the framework of the Institutes, which would ensure well considered yet expeditious disposal of complaints against members of the Institute, on professional or other misconduct, ensuring faster delivery of justice and to deal with appeals arising from decisions of disciplinary authorities.

 A profession, unlike a business, is engaged in not for the sole or primary motive of profit but to render service to society.
 A large section of the public relies on the integrity and competence of these professionals, holding them and their professional acts, opinions and statements in high esteem and trust, enabling the wheels of commerce to run smoothly with unfailing regularity and reliability.
 In fact even various arms of the Government pose immense trust in these professionals as they undertake various statutory functions.
 The objective of these Acts and professional bodies is to maintain the standards of the respective professions at a high level and consequently prescribe a code of conduct.